-Measurable Assignable Realistic Timing How will the action be Who will implement the What results can be achieved iiiiiiig measured as a success? action? given resources?
+Measurable Assignable Realistic Timing How will the action be Who will implement the What results can be achieved measured as a success? action? given resources?
 Overall Funding and approval of a project plan to construct a Tomaree to Stockton Walk.
 NPWS, WCL Board of Management and Worimi LALC (landowners).
-PSC (Strategic Planning) & CN as advocates in conjunction with land owners and board. multi-agency cooperation and significant contributions from grant funding.
-Liaison with the state government is recommended.
-L Future Planning Proposals to identify how these will work.
+PSC (Strategic Planning) & CN as advocates in conjunction with land owners and board.
+The project would require multi-agency cooperation and significant contributions from grant funding.
+Liaison with the State government is recommended.
+S Future planning proposals to identify how these will work.
 Detailed costing and design for location and number of links finalised.
 NPWS, WCL Board of Management and Worimi LALC and site landowners.
-PSC (Strategic Planning) to advocate and consider with any relevant rezoning. collaboration with landowners and key stakeholders.
-PSC does not own any land and this may increase complexity in delivering the projects. М Implementation of the works outlined in the plan.
+PSC (Strategic Planning) to advocate and consider with any relevant rezoning.
+Subject to working in collaboration with landowners and key stakeholders.
+PSC does not own any land and this may increase complexity in delivering the projects. Μ Implementation of the works outlined in the plan.
 CN Through work programs and already agreed upon funding.
-0 Finalise assessment as part of preparation of the Housing Strategy and Local Strategic Planning Statement and potential Planning Proposal.
+0 Finalise assessment as part of preparation of the Housing Strategy and Local Strategic Planning Statement and potential planning proposal.
 CN Through work programs and already agreed upon funding.
 S Community feedback, activated spaces and a revitalised centre.
 Stockton Community in partnership with CN Through work programs and place making grants.
 0 Improved public access to the beach between Stockton and WCL.
 CN, PSC (Strategic Planning + Community and Recreation Assets), NPWS, landowners and other key stakeholders.
 Through work programs.
 Investigation needs to understand ongoing maintenance and associated costs required.
 S Selection of preferred site and location ideally within an identified community hub or precinct, located within the proposed mixed use centre and better understanding of associated costs.
-CN and PSC (Library Services) Preparation of a project brief can be done through work programs.
+Preparation of a project brief can be done through work programs.
 A new library for Stockton is listed in the Development Contributions Plan.
 Funding and grants are also available to construct libraries.
 S